Ammonium storage structures must address these requirements.*

 More information about siting of ammonium nitrate storage facilities is available from:

-- Department of Natural Resources and Mines' Explosives Inspectorate
+- Resources Safety and Health Queensland's Explosives Inspectorate

 - NSW Department of Planning Hazardous Industry Planning Advisory Paper No. 4 Risk criteria for land use safety planning.